 If you’re interested in herbs, may I recommend the following books?
-(Clicking on the cover photo will take you to Amazon’s page for the book.)
+(Clicking on the cover photo will take you to Amazon’s page for the book.
+These are affiliate links and I earn a few pennies if you buy them from here.)

 Herbal Uses – Medicinal: